 When comparing Logentries vs Flume, the Slant community recommends Logentries for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Logentries is ranked 1st while Flume is ranked 15th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Logentries is ranked 1st while Flume is ranked 14th.
 The most important reason people chose Logentries is:

 Ranked in these QuestionsQuestion Ranking